 I had the honor of joining a panel discussion organized by Centrum Balticum at the Turku School of Economics in Finland.
 The question posed to the panel was “Can geo-engineering save the Sea?”
 The general sentiment among the panelists was that there is no “silver bullet” to reverse eutrophication.

 My fellow panelists included a professor of marine biology, a professor of maritime law, a representative of the Finnish Ministry of the Environment, a representative of HELCOM, and a representative from an environmental consulting firm.
-The discussion was moderated by a judge from the European Court of Justice.
+A judge from the European Court of Justice moderated the discussion.

 What are internal phosphorus reserves?